geeksblabla/blanat/README.md

 # Blanat Challenge

 Blanat Challenge is a coding challenge designed to test your coding skills and your ability to write optimized code.
 [The challenge](#challenge-cheapest-city) primarily focuses on writing a program capable of efficiently handling large amounts of data and promptly returning the solution.
-It is open to everyone, and you can submit your code in any of the following languages: C, C++, Java, Rust, PHP or JavaScript.
+It is open to everyone, and you can submit your code in any of the following languages: C, C++, Java, Rust, Python, PHP or JavaScript.
 This is your chance to demonstrate that your favorite programming language is the best and the fastest one! 😀

 > This challenge is part of BlaBlaConf 2024, Make sure to check the [event](https://blablaconf.com)